yuqingw/TaskBuddy/Readme.txt

 Project Description
-This is a school project done by me and 3 other team mates for the module called CS2103, taught by National University of Singapore.
+This is a school project done by me and 3 other team mates for the module called CS2103, Software Engineering taught by National University of Singapore.
 It is written in C++ and it is a windows application.
 It is used as a simple task scheduler for windows users and it focuses on a "no-mouse" UI, whereby